Musical Voyage to the Sun

 I achieved these objectives through transposing the previously stated harmonically dense music to a higher level.
 This can be clearly perceived by the listener from 02:07 to 02:36 on the fourth track of the CD.
 The steps are retraced in this last section as I repeat the compositional elements heard in the beginning.
 However, as the voice sings the last line of the poem, I choose to restate the contracting and expanding interval technique in the piano, instead of seeking to resolve the piece harmonically.
 It simply felt right to have the listener be left with the feeling that the musical and poetic journey continues quietly on indefinitely.

 My final example will demonstrate the power of imagery in the mind of the composer as a source of inspiration.
 It has been said that when a composer sets the words of a poem to music, he destroys the poem and creates a new version as sound and word.
 An effective poem will speak on many levels.
 We hear the message of the poem as the poet speaks; our imagination is stimulated by the imagery that may be expressed by the words, and the poem will often communicate to us on a purely conceptual level.
 When combined all of these facets work together to inspire a musical structure that supports the interpretation of the poem.
 It is also important to allow time for the poem to register on all of these levels before the composition process begins.
-I have found that utilising drawings, graphs and symbols to support this process permits me the time to understand the poem.
+I have found that utilizing drawings, graphs, and symbols to support this process permits me the time to understand the poem.
 This process also facilitates the transition from the poet’s world to the world of the composer.
 Being conscious of these graphic representations while I hear the words of the poet in my ear, enables me to imagine and draw symbols of densities of sound and melodic contours.
 From these images I draw and motives that I notate on manuscript paper.
-When I work in this way, I am able to liberate myself from the verse and refrain dominated influences that are often imposed on the music when taking a traditional approach to setting poetry.
-Also, the delineation of dynamics can be clearly defied from the variations in shadow I might have created in the drawings.
-I am then inspired to create a musical accompaniment that, like the tide, ebbs and flows in intensity intensity as the voice becomes louder of softer.
+When I work in this way, I am able to liberate myself from the verse and refrain from dominated influences that are often imposed on the music when taking a traditional approach to setting poetry.
+Also, the delineation of dynamics can be clearly defined from the variations in the shadow I might have created in the drawings.
+I am then inspired to create a musical accompaniment that, like the tide, ebbs and flows in intensity as the voice becomes louder of softer.

 Now, let’s look at some examples from the setting of the poem Piano.
 In my analysis of the poem, I found that two types of music were required to effectively interpret this text.
-It required a music that was stylistically reminiscent of Lawrence’s childhood, and it also required a music that would evoke an emotional association with these memories.
-My drawings depicted the opening words of Piano, as lines drifting into view from a second image of darkness.
+It required music that was stylistically reminiscent of Lawrence’s childhood, and it also required music that would evoke an emotional association with these memories.
+My drawings depicted the opening words of Piano, as lines drifting into view from the second image of darkness.
 These two aspects of the drawing yielded two distinct types of music that were superimposed.
 Listen to the first 37 minutes of track 11 and you will hear these superimposed ideas.
-In other passages, I created this contrast by successively composing passages using traditional harmonic progression, followed by passages that were more abstract.
+In other passages, I created this contrast by successively composing passages using a traditional harmonic progression, followed by passages that were more abstract.
 Listen from 01:19 to 02:32 on this track and you will hear these contrasts.
-Finally, the poem itself provided imagery that I used in constructing music for the climatic section of the piece, in the line:
+Finally, the poem itself provided imagery that I used in constructing music for the climactic section of the piece, in the line:

 …with the great black piano appassionato.
 (CP, 148)